Menu

 How much are you asking parents to give?

-We have suggested on our School Fund form that parents might want to choose a monthly donation of £30, £50, £70 or another amount.
-Providing information for GiftAid adds 25% to any donation which is obviously valuable to the School, and allows taxpayers to claim a further deduction in their tax return.
+We suggest that parents might want to choose a monthly donation of £25, £41, £65 or another amount.
+Providing information for Gift Aid adds 25% to any donation which is obviously valuable to the school, and allows taxpayers to claim a further deduction in their tax return.

-Why can't schools survive on Government money?
+Why can't schools survive on government money?

-This is a common story, often in the news, and there are significant numbers of schools in our position.
+This is a common story, often in the news, and there are significant numbers of schools in our current position.

-Government says it's increasing spending on schools so why isn't the school managing?
+The government says it's increasing spending on schools so why isn't the school managing?

-How much does the School get from the Government, and why isn't it enough?
+How much does the school get from the government, and why isn't it enough?

-Our main cost – over 80% - is our staff – teaching, support, office staff, lunchtime supervisors, kitchen staff etc. The
+Our main cost – over 80% - is our staff – teaching, support, office staff, lunchtime supervisors, kitchen staff etc. The remaining approx. 15-17% covers ICT, utilities, lunches, repairs and maintaining the school buildings and grounds.

 Why haven't you told us there was such a big gap before?